SerkBlack88/CSS-Selectors-and-Responsive/README.md

 ### HTML and CSS

-### CSS-Flex-Grid-HomeTask
+### CSS-Selectors-and-Responsive-HomeTask

-This is the code of the CSS-Flex-Grid-HomeTask.
+This is the code of the CSS-Selectors-and-Responsive-HomeTask.

 ### Created by: Sergio Zapata